 Allan L. Canfield

-He received a number of awards, including the University-wide Professional Staff Outstanding Service Award, the BALSA award while he was an administrator at the University Law School and, earlier, the International Pal award while serving as a cryptographer in the United States Army in Korea.
+In addition, Dr. Canfield has received a number of awards, including the University-wide Professional Staff Outstanding Service Award, the BALSA award while he was an administrator at the University Law School.
+Earlier, he was awarded the International Pal award while serving as a cryptographer in the United States Army in Korea.

-In public service, he presented a number of workshops in Western New York and spoke at regional and national conferences.
+Dr. Canfield has presented a number of workshops in Western New York and spoke at regional and national conferences.
 He hosted both television and radio programs for several years.
-He served as a member of the Erie County Mental Health and Manpower Committee and a founding member of the Erie County Penitentiary Advisory Committee.
+He served as a member of the Erie County Mental Health and Manpower Committee, and a founding member of the Erie County Penitentiary Advisory Committee.